 In thanks for this beautiful ballet we're toasting Tchaikovsky with a Ballet Russe.

-Yesterday, we (naughtily) used the first broadcast of Eastenders as an excuse to drink an Eastern Sin...but today, we've a real reason to be drinking an Eastern-themed drink - this one is an Indian Sunset, which contains the loveliest of Indian spices: cardamom.
+Yesterday, we (naughtily) used the first broadcast of Eastenders as an excuse to drink an Eastern Sin...but today, we have a real reason to be drinking an Eastern-themed drink - this one is an Indian Sunset, which contains the loveliest of Indian spices: cardamom.

 The reason we're mixing one today is that Mountbatten became the Indian Viceroy on this day back in 1947 - he was, in fact, the 24th and the last Viceroy of India.
 Mountbatten was a controversial historical figure who oversaw the creation of the independent states of India and Pakistan - so you could say that he didn't do the best job...but in his defence, it wasn't the easiest line to draw.